Maternity benefits are available exclusively to the woman who gave birth. They cannot be shared between both parents.

 To find out the estimated amount of benefits to which you may be entitled, you can try the benefit calculation simulator before applying.

 You must agree with your employer on the time of your leave.
 The Act respecting labour standards has provisions on leave for family events.
-For more information, contact the Service des renseignements of the Commission des normes du travail (CNT) at one of the following numbers: 1 800 265-1414 (toll-free) or 514 873-7061.
-You can also visit the CNT website.
+For more information, contact the Service des renseignements of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) at one of the following number: 1 844 838-0808 (toll free).
+You can also visit the CNESST website.

 If you apply for benefits before your child is born, you are required upon birth to send us the information on his or her identity as per the birth certificate (family name, first name, date of birth and gender).
 This information is required for payment of the parental benefits.